WHY A RESIDENCY REQUIREMENT?

 Students who have earned ninety or more credit hours (senior standing), or who are twenty-one years of age prior to the first day of fall classes (sorry, no exceptions), or who are married, documented veterans or commuter students living locally with their parents (or legal guardians) in the Dallas-Fort Worth Metroplex must notify the Office of Student Life of commuter status by completing a "Commuter Form".
-Current students may click HERE to submit this form online.
+New incoming students must click HERE to submit the appropriate online form.
+Current students may click HERE to submit the form.

 Residents who later qualify for and request official commuter status MID YEAR are advised that in addition to the below 'refund rules' they are also still subject to the Contract Breakage Fee as listed within the housing contract, in the General Bulletin and elsewhere on this web site.
 This Contract Breakage Fee applies only to students that remained enrolled and is determined by the TERM for which the contract is broken - not by the date of notification.

 After the official annual housing registration period any qualifying resident that breaks their contract PRIOR to move-in for the upcoming academic year is subject to these Contract Breakage Fees: